innocenceproject/history.innocenceproject.org/README.md

   5. Instead go to `history.innocenceproject.test` to see the built site.

 ### Notes:
-- Prefix all `jekyll` commands with `bundle exec` to run them.
+- Prefix all `jekyll` commands with `bundle exec` to run them in `/var/www/src` inside the container.
 - Any changes made to _config.yml won't be detected by `jekyll build --watch`
- - You must Control-C the jekyll process and restart it manually to update changes to that file.
+ - You must Control/Command-C the jekyll process and restart it manually to update changes to that file.
- - Files are built to /var/www/data inside the container.
+ - Files are built to /var/www/web inside the container.
-  - See docker-compose.override.example to map that folder outside the container if needed.
+   - This is the `site` folder outside the container.

 ### Next steps:
 See the [jekyll](https://jekyllrb.com/docs/) documentation for info on Jekyll.